 What if I have a Gallera Cluster?

-Happy for us, there is no an extra implication.
-You just need to active the parameters on your nodes and running the ALTER TABLE command in just one will force the other nodes to get the compressed format.
+Happy for us, there is no extra implication.
+You need to activate the parameters on your nodes and running the ALTER TABLE command in just one will force the other nodes to get the compressed format.

 Good luck!